Procedural knowledge: Activation

 Lashley (1951) proposed that behavioral sequences are typically controlled with central plans, and the structure of the plans is hierarchical.
 Some evidences also support this hypothesis.
 Same behaviors can have different functional interpretations depending on the context in which they occur.
-The same sound pattern can be interpreted differently depending on where it occurs in a sentence, for example, “there” and “their”.
+The same sound pattern can be interpreted differently depending on where it occurs in a sentence, for example, there and their.
 Such contextual dependence is only possible with functionally overarching states of the sort implied by hierarchical plans.
 The initiation time of a movement sequence and the inter-response times of the sequence elements can increase with its length.
 Further, inter-response times can depend on the size of the phrase that is about to be generated.
 The larger the phrase, the longer the inter-response time.
-Such data have been interpreted in terms of ‘decoding’ or ‘unpacking’ hierarchical plans into their constituents.
+Such data have been interpreted in terms of decoding or unpacking hierarchical plans into their constituents.
 Moreover, learning difficulties changes with the easiness of behavioral sequences.
-Finally, long-term learning of skills is naturally characterized by the process of forming ever larger hierarchical units or ‘chunks'.
-People learn control structures for successively larger units of behavior, with newly learned routines calling up or relying on more elementary routines, like learning to play simple notes before being able to play piano concerto.
+Finally, long-term learning of skills is naturally characterized by the process of forming ever larger hierarchical units or chunks.
+People learn control structures for successively larger units of behavior, with newly learned routines calling up or relying on more elementary routines, like learning to play simple notes before being able to play a piano concerto.

 As for process of behavior plan forming, Rosenhaum et al. (2007) proposed that plans are not formed from scratch for each successive movement sequence but instead are formed by making whatever changes are needed to distinguish the movement sequence to be performed next from the movement sequence that has just been performed.
 There are evidences found that motor planning occurs by changing features of successively needed motor plans.
-Also, Rosenhaum et al. (2007) found that even single movements appear to be controlled with hierarchically organized plans.
-With starting and goal postures at the top level and intermediate states comprising the transition from the starting to the goal at the lower level.
+Also, Rosenhaum et al. (2007) found that even single movements appear to be controlled with hierarchically organized plans, with starting and goal postures at the top level and intermediate states comprising the transition from the starting to the goal at the lower level.